techstrategies/docker-livecode/README.md

 COPY src/ /var/www/html/
 ```

-Where src/ is the directory containing all your php code.
-Then, run the commands to build and run the Docker image:
+Where src/ is the directory containing all your LC scripts.
+Then, run the following commands to build and run the Docker image:

 ```bash
 docker build -t my-livecode-app .